What is Natalie Maines' net worth?

-Natalie Maines net worth: Natalie Maines is an American singer/songwriter who has a net worth of $40 million.
-Natalie Maines is probably most famous for being a member of the country music group, The Dixie Chicks.
-Natalie and the Dixie Chicks attracted a wave of controversy in 2003.
+Natalie Maines is an American singer/songwriter who has a net worth of $40 million.
+Natalie Maines earned fortune and fame as a member of the country music group, The Dixie Chicks.
+Natalie and the Dixie Chicks attracted a wave of controversy in 2003 thanks to some comments made by Natalie at a concert in England.
 Shortly after the United States' invasion of Iraq, Maines proclaimed at a concert in London, "Just so you know, we're on the good side with y'all.
 We do not want this war, this violence, and we're ashamed that the President of the United States is from Texas."
 This statement was considered highly inflammatory and led to many boycotts of The Dixie Chicks on the part of their largely conservative country music audience.
 The Dixie Chicks persevered, however, continuing to release music and tour thanks to a devoted audience.

 Maines was e a cheerleader while she attended O. L. Slaton Junior High School.
 She also participated in the school choir.
 She graduated from Lubbock High School in 1992.